 The EY Ops Chain, Public Edition will allow private token transactions without interfering with the consensus algorithm.
 In other words, it will allow companies that are using private or permissioned networks to do private transactions on Ethereum public blockchain.

 The currently prototyped technology, which was announced today will allow those using private and permissioned blockchains to issue and sell private products and service tokens through a public blockchain.
 They will do so while maintaining permissioned access to the history of transactions.
 It permits both payment tokens as well as product and services tokens.

 What it basically means is that companies or enterprises can leverage privacy of private or permissioned networks while taking advantage of security and resiliency of the public blockchain.
 The technology will provide businesses with better ability to on-board business partners into their private or consortium blockchain network using the standard, secure infrastructure of a public blockchain, according to head of innovation at EY Blockchain Paul Brody.
 He added that the technology will help the organizations to reduce expensive and time consuming process of setting up private networks and on-boarding business partners one at a time.

 It will be available to general public in 2019.

-Earnest & Young announced the EY Ops Chain which uses the zero knowledge proof, last year April.
+Earnest & Young announced the EY Ops Chain, which depends on Zero Knowledge proofs, in April last year.
 EY Ops Chain contains a number of application that will help organizations to commercialize the use of blockchain.
 These applications are being developed in consultation with industry collaborators, and combining EY's full range of consulting, tax and audit expertise.
 It will helps companies to simplify supply chain management and seamlessly integrate digital contracts, shared inventory and logistics information, pricing, invoicing and payments.

-It is expected to help organizations use blockchain to improve performance by simplifying payments, financing, and insurance processes.
+It is expected to help organizations use the blockchain to improve their performance by simplifying payments, financing, and insurance processes.